dwyl/phase-three/plan.md

 ### Product
 Building products is how we serve the _most_ people.

+Market research will be carried out and a business case will be put together for the creation of each of our products before work on these begins.

 #### Why?
 Since we first started dwyl, our intention has always been to be a 'products company'.
 Why?
 For so many reasons!